Madeeha-Anjum/multi-tenancy-system/README.md

     DB_HOST=...
     DB_PORT=...
     DB_NAME=...
+    PGADMIN_DEFAULT_EMAIL=madee@admin.com
+    PGADMIN_DEFAULT_PASSWORD=AmazingPassword
     ```

     - check app.config.settings.py for more environment variables

-5. Create a postgres database
+6. Create a postgres database
-   - Option1: Follow the steps in the `_guide` folder to create a postgres database on Google Cloud Platform
+   - Follow the steps in the `_guide/database` folder to create a postgres database on Google Cloud Platform or locally using Docker.
-   - Option2: Use the docker compose file in the `_guide` folder to run the database locally
-   - Option 3: Download postgres and pgAdmin and run the database locally

-6. Run alembic migrations:
+7. Run alembic migrations:

     ```bash
     alembic upgrade head
     ```

     See [Databases Information](./_setup_guide/database/database_structure.md) for more information on the database structure.

-7. Optional: Run management commands to create tenants:
+8. Run management commands to create your first tenants:
     For example, to create a tenant with the name `company1` and the domain `company1.example.com`, run the following command:

     ```bash